Walk up to someone on the street, ask them what a product manager does, and they’ll probably respond with a blank stare.

 It may seem like product management is a natural result of the digital era.
-But in reality, the role has a rich and varied history which charts its course all the way back from the 1930s.
+But in reality, the role has a rich and varied history that charts its course all the way back from the 1930s.

-So, whether you’re a product manager curious about your own legacy, or simply someone who isn’t sure what a product manager even does, our brief history of product management should fill you in.
+So, whether you’re a product manager curious about your own legacy or simply someone who isn’t sure what a product manager even does, our brief history of product management should fill you in.